ajaynarayanan/ajaynarayanan.github.io/_projects/SongRecommender.md

 ---

 A song recommendation system implemented using item & user based collaborative filtering algorithm along with a song popularity predictor and a simple web UI for the users.
-Checkout the demo [here](https://song-reco.herokuapp.com/app) and find the code [here](https://github.com/ajaynarayanan/SongRecommender).